Itai-Nelken/Ubuntu-on-rpi-fixes/README.md

 ## Fix missing codecs for Videos app (GNOME videos, totem = same app) <br>

-### NOTE: this only fixes mp4 video and lets you watch from the built in channels, for anything else I recommend VLC (`sudo apt install vlc`)
+### NOTE: this only fixes mp4 video and lets you watch from the built in channels, for anything else I recommend VLC (`sudo apt install vlc`) or MPV (`sudo apt install mpv`), they also perform better.

 <b>full error:</b> `the playback of this movie requires a H.264 (Main Profile) decoder which is not installed`<br>